 As a parent of two children at the school, I am a strong supporter of the school’s ethos and principles.

-I have been a teacher for over 12 years, working in a variety secondary schools and then further education, teaching Psychology and Science.
+I have been a teacher for over 12 years, working in a variety of secondary schools and then further education, teaching Psychology and Science.

 I have no previous connection with the school.
 I have been a parishioner at St Thomas More, Wheathampstead since moving from Chester to the area 20 years ago with my husband and three children.

 Whilst living in Chester I was chair of St Mary's play group Handbridge for two years and was involved in a campaign to prevent the closure of St Mary's Nursery school in Chester, including meeting with the Minister of Education in London to make representations.
 St Mary's Nursery was the first nursery in the country to succeed in arguing against closure.

 On moving to Hertfordshire my sons attended St Columba' s College and my daughter St Dominic's and then Loreto College.
 I was a governor of St Columba's College from 2002 until 2011.

 I am a Family Law Solicitor and in practice for the last thirty six years.
 Since moving to Hertfordshire I have continued to work as a Family Solicitor and have been in practice with my present firm for the last twenty years.
 I hope that I can bring some of my skills to the school and look forward to learning more about the school and the community it serves.

-Sr. Anita O’Leary Foundation Governor, RE and Literacy link Governor
+Sr. Anita O’Leary, Foundation Governor

 I joined the parish of Ss Alban and Stephen in Jan 2014 as the Youth Co-ordinator.
 I am a regular visitor at St. John Fisher School where I support the RE program.
 In particular I am involved with the year 6 Chaplaincy team and I also support year 3 as they prepare to receive the sacraments of First Reconciliation and First Holy Communion.
 Previously I have taught in primary education and hence I have a keen interest in the Literacy.

-Fr TJ Plower (Parish Priest) Foundation Governor
+Fr Michael (Parish Priest) Foundation Governor

-Laura Flitton Headteacher, Staff Governor
+Patricia O'Donnell - Headteacher, Staff Governor

-Karen Vontzalidis Assistant Head, Associate Governor
+Karen Vontzalidis - Acting Deputy Headteacher, Associate Governor

-Rachel Botley School Business Manager, Associate Governor
+Rachel Botley - School Business Manager, Associate Governor

 For disclosure purposes I am also a Co-opted Governor at Muriel Green Preschool and Nursery in St Albans.
 I have held this position since January 2015.